Accredited by the General Pharmaceutical Council* (GPhC), approved by Health Education West Midlands. *Currently undergoing re-accreditation.

 Mode of delivery: Part time.
 Delivered mainly via online distance learning with five mandatory attendance days on campus at Aston (9-5pm).
 In addition, 12 days (90 hours) in-practice learning requirement with student’s Designated Prescribing Practitioner (DPP).

-Applications: To apply for this course, you will need to register for an application pack.
+Applications: The application deadline for March 2021 entry is February 19, 2021.
+To apply for this course, you will need to register for an application pack.
 We will then send you an email with more details on how you can provide information and evidence of how you meet the entry requirements, your Designated Prescribing Practitioner (DPP), line manager, and Non-Medical Prescribing lead (if applicable, and how you meet the entry requirements for the prescribing module.

 £2,475.
 For fee details of the other qualifications which form part of this suite of courses, please see the individual course page links above.